leanpanda-com/fermo/README.md

 # Templating

-## SLIM

-Out-of-the-box, Fermo supports SLIM templates for HTML
+Out-of-the-box, Fermo supports EEx and SLIM templates

-There are various types of templates:
 * simple templates - any templates found under `priv/source` will be built.
 The `partials` directory is excluded by default - see [excludes](#excludes).
 * page templates - used with [config-defined pages](#config-defined-pages),